 As the appearance and interpretation of oracle bone inscriptions, starting from the Shang Dynasty, China officially entered the era of informative history (referring to the era when written or unearthed cultural relics recorded the social conditions at that time).
 The founding monarch of the Shang Dynasty was Cheng Tang.
 With the assistance of Yi Yin, he overthrew Xia Jie’s brutal rule; the last monarch of the Shang Dynasty was King Zhou, who was also a famous tyrant.

 Zhou Dynasty 1100 B.C.－221 B.C.

 After King Wu defeated King Zhou, the Zhou Dynasty was established.
-The Zhou Dynasty has a total of 32 monarchs and 37 kings, who enjoyed the country for a total of 791 years.
+The Zhou Dynasty has 32 monarchs and 37 kings who enjoyed the country for 791 years.
 It is the longest dynasty in the history of China.
 The founding monarch of the Zhou Dynasty was King Zhou Wu.
-From King Zhou Ping, it moved into the Spring and Autumn Period and the Warring States Period, the last monarch of the Shang dynasty was King Zhou Zhe.
-In addition, all of the Xia, Shang and Zhou dynasties belonged to the era of slave society.
+From King Zhou Ping, it moved into the Spring and Autumn Period and the Warring States Period; the last monarch of the Shang dynasty was King Zhou Zhe.
+In addition, all of the Xia, Shang, and Zhou dynasties belonged to the era of slave society.

 Qin Dynasty 221 B.C.－206 B.C.